mjcg91/sort_array_with_indices/README.md

 ## Compiler
 This project was setup to be compiled with Clang on Visual Studio for windows.

-The compiler path is hard coded in the root [CMakeLists](CMakeLists.txt).

-If you don't use and Clang and Visual Studio Windows, remove the part of the code declaring the compiler and linker paths.
+If you don't use and Clang and Visual Studio Windows, remove the part of the code declaring the compiler and linker paths in the root [CMakeLists](CMakeLists.txt).

 ## License
 **Sort Array With Indices** is released under the [MIT License](LICENSE.md).